madanokr001/Kleuz-osint-tool/README.md

-# WHAT IS Kleuz 🔥
+# Kleuz - OSINT Tool 🔥
 **Kleuz is a powerful OSINT tool designed for information lookup and social media profile finding.**

 - **version 1.0**